shbhmexe/Project-2025/MDU_IITM_Learn/README.md

 ## Contributing

-We welcome contributions to the MDU IIITM Learning Platform!
+We welcome contributions to the MDU IITM Learning Platform!
 Please follow these steps:

 1. Fork the repository
 2. Create a feature branch: